-- The RSDI/SSI Private-Purpose Trust Fund accounts for funds held in trust that Southwest Health and Human Services is holding on behalf of individuals receiving Retirement, Survivors, and Disability Insurance (RSDI) or Supplement Security Income (SSI). - Custodial funds account for monies held in a fiduciary capacity for local collaboratives' and a special district's collections and disbursements that use Southwest Health and Human Services as a depository.
+- The Internal Service Fund accounts for health insurance premiums and payments. - The RSDI/SSI Private-Purpose Trust Fund accounts for funds held in trust that Southwest Health and Human Services is holding on behalf of individuals receiving Retirement, Survivors, and Disability Insurance (RSDI) or Supplement Security Income (SSI).

+• Custodial funds account for monies held in a fiduciary capacity for local collaboratives' and a special district's collections and disbursements that use Southwest Health and Human Services as a depository.

-C. Measurement Focus and Basis of Accounting
+Measurement Focus and Basis of Accounting